Wood nets UK North Sea contract wins worth $160 million in Q4 2021

 Furthermore, these contract awards close a successful year for Wood in the UK North Sea, following the announcement of several other long-term contract awards throughout 2021, including with Spirit Energy and TAQA, as well as Shell and NAM in the Southern North Sea.

-When the contract with Shell and NAM was announced at the end of September, Wood stated it planned to establish a new, regional base in the Great Yarmouth area to support the delivery of this contract and propel growth.
+When the contract with Shell and NAM was announced at the end of September, Wood revealed plans to establish a new, regional base in the Great Yarmouth area to support the delivery of the contract and propel growth.

 It is worth noting that the last month of the year has been productive for Wood, as the company also secured a multi-million dollar contract with Saudi Aramco a few days ago to deliver engineering and project management services for the Safaniyah and Manifa oilfields in Saudi Arabia.